 - Instead of buying a Champaign or any other expensive gift take homemade frozen meals as a gift to house warming parties and baby showers.
 Believe me, they will appreciate it more.
 Here are some 20$ to 50$ gift ideas for newborn babies if you are interested.

 - Be mindful of electricity usage, don’t leave an electrical appliance on when not in use.

 - Cut down on your alcohol consumption (even beer), it expensive.
 Even better if you stop drinking it at all.
-Same goes for smoking and recreational drugs.
+The same goes for smoking and recreational drugs.

 - Instead of going to bar invite friends over and have some beers while watching sports.
-That way you cut down on alcohol consumptions too.
+That way you cut down on alcohol consumption too.

 - Try to Netflix and chill at your home with your friends instead of going to cinemas.